-Institutions are required to send to first-round opponents and to both potential second-round opponents, via overnight priority guaranteed delivery or online-based film exchange, a new video and accompanying statistics sheet of the institution's most recent game played before the start of NCAA championship competition.
-Opponents should receive these videos by noon Tuesday, February 26, a deadline that requires "priority overnight" shipping.
+Institutions are required to send to first-round opponents and to potential second and third-round opponents, via overnight priority guaranteed delivery or online-based film exchange, a new video and accompanying statistics sheet of the institution's most recent game played before the start of NCAA championship competition.
+Opponents should receive these videos by noon Monday, March 8, a deadline that requires "priority overnight" shipping.